-21.6. the protection systems regulating the power line were such that there was a material risk that, in the event of a service cable a component of the power line breaking and falling to the ground, the protection systems would or could allow current to continue to be transmitted through the cable power line to cause ignition of a fire, especially in dry and windy conditions.
+21.6. the protection systems regulating the power line were such that there was a material risk that, in the event of a service cable breaking and falling to the ground, the protection systems would or could allow current to continue to be transmitted through the cable to cause ignition of a fire, especially in dry and windy conditions.